As an engineer, Mazlan had the opportunity to travel and work abroad. He has traveled to over 30 countries.

 1. Tune Hotel - Budget Hotel

-The nearest hotel to LCCT is Tune Hotel, which is about 15 to 20-minute walk away.
+The nearest hotel to LCCT is Tune Hotel, which is about a 15 to 20-minute walk away.

-Tune hotel is a budget hotel with limited facilities.
-Its business model is similar to low cost airline where you have to pay for additional amenities.
+Tune Hotel is a budget hotel with limited facilities.
+Its business model is similar to a low-cost airline where you have to pay for additional amenities.

 2. Empress Hotel, Sepang 2-Star Hotel

-A bit further away is this 11-storey, 324-room Empress Hotel that is about 6.2 mile (10km) from LCCT.
-Their room rates include breakfast and averages about US$70.00 per night for either double or single occupancy.
+A bit further away is this 11-story, 324-room Empress Hotel that is about 6.2 miles (10km) from LCCT.
+Their room rates include breakfast and average about US$70.00 per night for either double or single occupancy.

 3. Concorde Inn KLIA 3-Star

-The low rise, 423-room Concorde Inn KLIA is about 9.3 mile (15km) from LCCT and the average room rate is US$88 per night.
-It has complimentary Internet access and shuttle to KLIA.
+The low rise, 423-room Concorde Inn KLIA is about 9.3 miles (15km) from LCCT and the average room rate is US$88 per night.
+It has complimentary Internet access and a shuttle to KLIA.